 They also have the best ergonomics in the business – their multiple grip handles are not rivaled by anyone so far.

 Despite all their awesomeness, their biggest drawback is their high prices.
-For example, their entry-level Prime costs more than Achedaway Pro – which is actually way more powerful.
+For example, their entry-level Prime costs more than Achedaway Pro – which is as powerful.

 These do not have a 16mm amplitude but have something close – the difference is minimal and can barely be felt.

 This one has has 14 mm amplitude.
 Hyperice does not disclose this information, so we had to do our own measuring.

 The Hypervolt 2 Pro has only so-so stall force, but makes up for it with 25% more intensity compared to Theraguns (2700 vs 2400 maximum percussions per minute).
 That means that you will likely not feel the small 2mm difference in stroke length.

 In our individual review, we praised it for having about the same power as Theragun Elite.
 It also has a removable battery, like Theragun Pro and Achedaway Pro.